More social and affordable housing at Waterloo

-- More and better homes: build more and better social housing in mixed communities to meet the needs of residents now and in the future.
+- New and better social housing: deliver more and better social housing in mixed communities to meet the needs of residents now and in the future.

-- Positive social outcomes for residents: create a place that supports residents’ health and wellbeing, and sensitively manages impacts on existing residents.
+- Positive outcomes for residents: create a place that supports residents’ health and wellbeing, and sensitively manages change over time.

-- Aboriginal outcomes: support and enhance positive outcomes for the local Aboriginal community through planning, delivery and operations.
+- Outcomes for Aboriginal people: prioritise outcomes for the Redfern- Waterloo Aboriginal and Torres Strait Islander community through planning, delivery and operations.

 - An authentic sense of place: building on Waterloo's past and current strengths to create an authentic, distinctive and welcoming place.

-- Strong partnerships: collaborate with the community, not-for-profit and private sectors to deliver great housing, place and social outcomes.
+- Strong collaboration: collaborate with the community, not-for-profit and private sectors to deliver social and housing outcomes.

 Modern new housing

-LAHC is renewing the Waterloo Estate to increase and accelerate the supply of new social, affordable and private housing, to give more people access to a place to call home.
+LAHC is renewing the Waterloo Estate to help address the housing crisis, to give more people access to a place to call home.